slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"Society may give an exclusive right to the profits arising from them, as an encouragement to men to pursue ideas which may produce utility, but this may or may *not be done, according to the will and convenience of the society, without claim or complaint from any body.*
 > *"The best defense against logic is ignorance.*

+-- x\@naval] * Creativity is the antidote to scarcity.

-- If you want new ideas read old books.
++ If you want new ideas read old books.
-- Be creative: Creativity conquers jealousy, envy, self-pity and worry.
++ Be creative: Creativity conquers jealousy, envy, self-pity and worry.
 52 approaches in a year is more than most men make in a lifetime.
 Consistency is everything. e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts
-- destruição criativa
++ destruição criativa
 -->

 > *"The secret to creativity is knowing how to hide your sources."